 Now what?
 First, understand everyone has a point of view, and the internet is the ultimate in free speech.
 So, you should review sources and use some common sense.

 First, if you have first-hand knowledge of a parent or family member needing extended care you know how real the risk of Long-Term Care can be.
 The financial and emotional impact is tremendous.
 If you have not yet had one of these experiences, then you need to review facts.

 The US Department of Human Services says if you reach the age of 65 you have a 7 in 10 chance of needing some Long-Term Care service before you pass.
+This doesn't mean everyone will need full-time care, but it does mean you risk is high as you get older.
 With medical science advancing, we live longer.
 As you age, you will need help with activities of daily living or require supervision due to memory loss.
 We need long-term care due to illnesses, accidents or the impact of aging.

 The risk of Alzheimer's disease and other types of dementia increases with age.
 1-in-9 Americans over 65 have Alzheimer’s disease.
 (Alzheimer’s Association).
 One-third of Americans over age 85 are afflicted with the illness.
 (Alzheimer’s Association).
 1-in-3 seniors die with Alzheimer’s or another kind of dementia.
 (Centers for Disease Control).
 The proportion of People with Alzheimer’s Disease in the United States by Age: (Alzheimer’s Association) 85+ years – 38%, 75-84 years, 44%, 65-74 years, 15%, <65 years, 4%.
 Alzheimer’s is only one type of condition which can cause the need for care.